Comfort Reads

 While it’s incredibly important not to check out of your life til the clouds part, it’s also important to allow yourself a little mental slack if you’re running off the rails.
 There are, quite legitimatley, times when you just can’t absorb anymore.
 That’s when sinking into something comforting and familiar can make the difference between staying engaged and becoming a permanent hermit.
 It’s the break you allow yourself so you can come back out and tackle the Elder Gods of life.

 When I say “happy person”, I don’t mean “happy” in a situational or contextual sense.
-I have been happy many times in my life and I have many happy memories to go with them.
+I have been happy many times in my life, and I have many happy memories to go with them.
+Wide-ranging conversations make me happy.
+Reading a book on a rainy day makes me happy.
+My daughter’s grin makes my heart burst with happy.
+Infusing honey with lavender before the house wakes up makes me happy.
+The happiness that I feel in these moments is real, but it’s also contextual, not fundamental to me as a person.

-*Side Note: On a somewhat serious note, I should explicitly state that what I’m describing isn’t the difference between being depressed or not depressed.
+*Side Note: I should explicitly state that what I’m describing isn’t the difference between being depressed or not depressed.
 Depression isn’t as simple as happy vs. sad, nor is depression synonymous with sadness, as any depressed person can tell you.
-In fact, I am, at the moment, massively depressed.
-I just feel the essential happiness fizzing away beneath it, which should be cognitively disturbing but, happily, isn’t.

 On Chesil Beach by Ian McEwan